jpmckinney/indoor_voice/README.md

 IndoorVoice is based on the assumption that most acronyms contain non-word character sequences.
 For example, no English word has the character sequence `bm` in a word-final position, therefore `IBM` must be an acronym.

 Once you have a string with only acronyms in uppercase, you can (in your own code) selectively uppercase letters, like the first letter in each sentence, or the first letter of each word.
-Since most titlecasing gems recase acronyms, titlecasing is a planned feature.
+Since most titlecasing gems recase acronyms, IndoorVoice provides its own `titlecase` method.

 # Why?